 While I began my career as a journalist, I quickly moved into editorial roles, thanks to my sharp eye for detail.
 I’ve spent most of my professional career in website maintenance, working behind the scenes to provide a seamless experience for my clients and their customers.

-Now, as a Project Assistant at Paradigm, I bring an extra set of eyes to every website project.
+Now, as a Project Coordinator at Paradigm, I bring an extra set of eyes to every website project.
 I’m there to make sure everything is working as it should and to catch anything out of the ordinary.